Kowasaki/ForesAI/README.md

 Right now I will only focus on features I need for my project in the immediate future, but I would love to hear from you about how to make this library useful in your own workflow!

 - Documentation
-- Make framework generalizable for custom models in Tensorflow and PyTorch
+- Make framework generalizable for custom models in Tensorflow and PyTorch (Model loaders)
 - Interface for sending detections (e.g. a Publisher independent of ROS)
 - Allow the user to implement manual, model-specific hacks
 - multi-stick support for movidus